 1. Lowest (25%) to highest (100%) scores on MMAT scale; KT=Knowledge translation

-Narrative synthesis
+Reported Findings

-This section presents a synthesis of reported findings from all 68 articles within each of the three categories: KT Capacity; KT Practice; and KT Support.
-The results presented and discussed are from the perspective of LMIC researchers.
+This section presents reported findings from all 66 articles within each of the three categories: KT Capacity of LMIC Researchers and Research Institutions; LMIC Researchers’ KT Practice; and KT Capacity Development for LMIC Researchers and Research institutions.

-KT Capacity (10 articles)
+KT Capacity of Researchers’ and Research Institutions